cosmos/relayer/README.md

 $ rly tx acks demo -d

 # See that the return trip has completed
-$ rly query bal ibc-0
+$ rly q bal ibc-0
-$ rly query bal ibc-1
+$ rly q bal ibc-1

 # NOTE: you will see the stake balances decreasing on each chain.
 This is to pay for fees
 # You can change the amount of fees you are paying on each chain in the configuration.